Guest House/Tea House

 Cultural Attractions of Everest View Trek

-The mani walls painted with different traditional pictures of Tibetan Buddhist culture are other asset of this region.
+The mane walls painted with different traditional pictures of Tibetan Buddhist culture are other asset of this region.
 Almost every village; no matter big or small, houses a Buddhist shrines in it.

 The Phakding Monastery, the 300-years-old monastery of Namche Bazaar and Tengboche Monastery are the prime shrines.
 Tengboche Monastery is the largest monastery of the whole Solukhumbu region.